osmcode/osmium-tool/man/osmium-getid.md

 Get objects with the given IDs from the input and write them to the output.

-IDs can be given on the command line (first case in synopsis), or read from a text file with one ID per line (second case in synopsis), or read from an OSM file (third cases in synopsis).
+IDs can be given on the command line (first case in synopsis), or read from text files with one ID per line (second case in synopsis), or read from OSM files (third cases in synopsis).
+A mixture of these cases is also allowed.

 All objects with these IDs will be read from *OSM-FILE* and written to the output.
 If the option **-r**, **--add-referenced** is used all objects